 The flexible sole is paired with moderately stiff but relatively thick cushioning.
 These don't feel like a maximalist shoe by any means.
 Instead, they felt more like a traditional running shoe, with a slight bounce but plenty of stiffness to prevent ankle rolling when walking over cobbles.

 We found that it was still easy to feel the undulations of rocks surfaces and wrap our feet slightly around logs.
-While some may prefer stiff boots for canyoneering or creek walking, we loved this moderate support for the balance it provided between proprioception and foot protection.
+While some prefer stiff boots for canyoneering or creek walking, we loved the moderate support for offering a good balance between proprioception and foot protection.

 As with most of the clearly high-performing shoes we tested, we really tried to beat the crap out of these things.
-After all, all the performance in the world doesn't mean much if your shoe will fall apart after a few uses.
+All the performance in the world doesn't mean much if your shoe falls apart after a few uses.

-After a day of canyoneering, we only managed to fray and break the laces on these shoes, and that was after probably over 100 ft of sliding down abrasive granite (i.e., scraping the sides of the shoes down the rock descending waterfalls).
-The brass eyelets wore down a bit, but the Cordura took it like a champ.
+After a day of canyoneering, we managed to fray and break the laces on these shoes.
+That was after probably over 100 ft of sliding down abrasive granite (i.e., scraping the sides of the shoes down the rock descending waterfalls).
+The brass eyelets wore down slightly, but the Cordura took it like a champ.

 While these are marketed as a canyoneering shoe, our experience in canyons tells us that they'd probably crap out after a solid season of use in abrasive canyons.
-Even after a couple of months of use, we managed to tear some of the stitching, and after a full season of hard use, we've punctured holes in the mesh as well.
+After only a couple of months, we managed to tear some of the stitching.
+After a full season of hard use, we punctured holes in the mesh as well.
 If you are comfortable with shoe repair, these would be easy to glue and keep from totally falling apart for a little while, but don't expect them to hold up like burlier canyoneering boots.